Accessibility statement for Invest Walsall

 Non-compliance with the accessibility regulations

-Some images do not have a text alternative, so people using a screen reader cannot access the information.
+- Some decorative images do not have a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.2 success criterion 1.1.1 Non-text content.
-We plan to amend this by May 2025.
+We plan to amend this by November 2025.

-On some pages, text cannot be increased causing loss of content and functionality.
-This fails WCAG 2.2 success criterion 1.4.12 Text spacing.
-We plan to amend this by May 2025.
+- On some pages Non interactive elements receive keyboard focus.
+This fails WCAG 2.2 success criterion 2.4.3 Focus order We plan to amend this by August 2025.

-Some buttons and labels have incorrect labels.
-This fails WCAG 2.2 success criterion 4.1.2 (Name, role and value).
-We plan to amend this by May 2025.
+- Some interactive elements do not specify a name.
+This fails WCAG 2.2 success criterion 4.1.2 (Name, Role and Value).
+We plan to amend this by August 2025.

 What we’re doing to improve accessibility